 I knew almost nothing about race relations in Australia when I arrived, and Bell’s work made me curious to learn more about the subject.
-I always say a good work of art is one that makes you ask questions that stick with you, so I’m very glad to have encountered Richard Bell.
+I always say a good work of art is one that makes you ask questions that stick with you, and if you feel likewise, don’t miss Richard Bell.

-This chandelier is the work of art here, and it’s actually encrusted in ice.
-Supposedly this is meant to make the viewer think about global warming, but all I can think of is what a fancy lady I would feel like if I had a chandelier covered in ice in my apartment.
+This chandelier is the work of art here, not the painting, and the light fixture is actually encrusted in ice.
+Supposedly this is meant to make the viewer think about global warming, but all I can think of is what a fancy lady you would feel like if you had a chandelier covered in ice in your apartment.

 4) Play connect the dots

 This work looks like a collection of red sticky dots, but they are actually replicas made out of, I believe, plasticine.
 I think this is one of those pieces that’s meant to make you ask, “What even IS ART, anyway?”

 5) Explore the art of the first peoples of Australia

 Perhaps the best part of the museum are the works created by contemporary Indigenous Australians.
 Our docent pointed out that works like these are often not considered art that belongs in a museum, because they are objects like baskets and shoes, whereas paintings and sculpture, which are more likely to be done by wealthy and educated artists, are.